Alzheimer’s disease, a fatal illness, is the most common form of dementia accounting for 60 to 80 percent of dementia cases.

 There is currently no cure or treatment that can stop the disease progression.
 Only symptomatic treatments are currently available on the market.

-Today approximately 47 million people worldwide are estimated to suffer from some form of dementia disease.
-In 2030 the number is expected to be approximately 75 million.
-In the absence of effective disease modifying treatments that can stop or slow down the disease progression the estimated number of persons with dementia diseases, including Alzheimer’s disease, is expected to reach approximately 130 million before 2050, which highlights the great medial need for innovative drugs in the area.
-(Source: World Alzheimer Report – Alzheimer’s Disease International, 2015).
+Today approximately 50 million people worldwide are estimated to suffer from some form of dementia disease.
+In the absence of effective disease modifying treatments that can stop or slow down the disease progression the estimated number of persons with dementia diseases, including Alzheimer’s disease, is expected to reach approximately 152 million before 2050, which highlights the high unmet medial need for innovative drugs in the area.
+(Source: World Alzheimer Report – Alzheimer’s Disease International, 2018).

 Halting Alzheimer’s disease progression would lead to great benefits to patients, families and caregivers and cost savings for society considering the huge cost for the care of patients with dementia.